watkins0049/flyway-demo/README.md

 ## Demo Branches
-- `master` - Contains the denormalized database structure
+- `main` - Contains the denormalized database structure
 - `flyway-normalization` - Contains the database migration to further normalize the database